abenjamin09/2022-07-07-Jekyll-Site/index.markdown

 ## View datasets

-Next, I viewed the head of these data sets
+Next, I viewed the heads of these data sets

 ``` r
 glimpse(sleep_data)